Is there going to be a 2023 training camp?

 Since I am an American who lives and trains in China (and speaks fluent Chinese) I have had many people approach me to help them find training.
-So I figured what the heck and decided to arrange a week long training camp for foreigners who wish to train and visit china.
+So I figured what the heck and decided to arrange a week long training camp for foreigners who wish to train and visit China.
 Allow me to introduce to you…Dragon Badminton Training Camp!

 9-Day Adult Badminton Training Camp in China!